datalad-handbook/book/docs/r.rst

 Redirection
 -----------

-This page exists for redirection purposes.
+This page exists for redirection purposes only.

+..
+   Include a named paragraph in the page, where the javascript code below will place any message.

+.. raw:: html

+   <p id="message"><strong>
-**You will be redirected to your target page in a few seconds.**
+     You will be redirected to your target page in a few seconds.
+   </strong></p>

 .. figure:: artwork/src/redirection.svg